STANDARD TERMS AND CONDITIONS FOR RESIDENTIAL ELECTRICITY CONTRACT

 7.3 Variation of pricing and terms

-We will not make any amendment to any pricing and payment provisions and/or the contract duration unless such amendment pertains to the regulated charges imposed by SP Group, regulated or market-related charges imposed by EMA or the Energy Market Company, government fees/taxes imposed directly on electricity consumption, for compliance with the relevant Rules, or any subsequent increase in our costs in the purchase or sale of electricity and/or services to you due to any decision of any government authority or regulated licensee (such as, EMA, EMC, MSSL, PSO and SP Group), including but not limited to a change in the market structure to that of a Forward Capacity Market.
-However, we are allowed to introduce new applicable charges approved by the relevant authority, and will bill you when such charges are applicable.
+We will not make any amendment to any pricing and payment provisions and/or the contract duration unless such amendment pertains to the regulated charges imposed by SP Group, regulated or market-related charges imposed by EMA or the Energy Market Company, government fees or taxes imposed directly on electricity consumption, compliance with the relevant Rules, or any subsequent increase in our costs in the purchase or sale of electricity and/or services to you due to any decision of any government authority or regulated licensee (such as EMA, EMC, MSSL, PSO and SP Group), including but not limited to a change in the market structure to that of a Forward Capacity Market.
+However, we are allowed to introduce new applicable charges approved by the relevant authority, and we will bill you when such charges are applicable.
 We will notify you at least 10 business days before such charges take effect.

 7.4 Changes to regulated tariff during a billing cycle